 One of the reasons that I decided to try the no ‘poo hair method was to further simplify my hair regimen.
 Since I stopped using store bought hair care products my hair is surprisingly softer than it has ever been.
 I also do not apply anything to my hair that does not penetrate the hair strand which would otherwise cause product buildup.

 Recently I’ve been wearing my hair in two strand twists more frequently than setting my curls with braids and wearing my hair loose.
 I still add camellia oil to my hair daily for shine and conditioning.
 I’ve decided to use a DIY Greek yogurt/apple cider vinegar conditioner or coconut milk for a deep conditioning treatment on the days I do my monthy henna treatments.
-Otherwise I’m keeping things as simple as possible and only using two products weekly: my DIY Green Tea Cleansing Hair Rinse and a butter/oil leave-in mixed with flaxseed gel.
+Otherwise I’m keeping things as simple as possible and only using two products weekly: my DIY Green Tea Cleansing Hair Rinse and a butter/oil + flaxseed gel leave-in.

 If you are using the no ‘poo hair method, how’s it working for you?